-Non-Standard Auto Insurance: If you have unique insurance needs that cannot be met by standard auto insurance providers, then American Access might be your best option.
+Non-Standard Auto Insurance: If you have unique insurance needs that standard auto insurance providers cannot meet, then American Access might be your best option.
 The company specializes in insuring alternative vehicles, high-risk drivers, drivers who need SR-22 certificates, and other drivers with non-standard insurance needs.

 American Access Auto Insurance Discounts

 American Access does not publish its list of auto insurance discounts upfront.
 As a high-risk, non-standard auto insurance company, American Access specializes mostly in providing drivers with minimum liability insurance at the cheapest possible rate.